StefanTheCode/website/posts/how-do-i-create-middleware.md

 ---
 newsletterTitle: "#32 Stefan's Newsletter"
 title: "How do I create Middleware?
 And what are the alternatives?"
-subtitle: "Middleware in the context of web development is a piece of software that sits between two or more software applications or layers, enabling them to communicate, manage data, or execute other functions."
+subtitle: "Middleware in the context of web development is a piece of software that sits between two or more software applications or layers..."
 date: "Sep 18 2023"
 photoUrl: "/images/blog/newsletter21.png"
 ---